yjwong1999/IJCNN2025-DvB/README.md

 #### By [Yi Jie WONG](https://github.com/yjwong1999) et al

 This code is our solution for the [8th WOSDETC Drone-vs-Bird Detection Challenge](https://wosdetc2025.wordpress.com/), hosted at IJCNN 2025.
 Specifically, this repository provides the code to create our proposed WRN-YOLO and the synthetic dataset used in our submission.
-Our approach ranked 3rd globally in the challenge! 🏅🎉🥳
+Our approach ranked Top 3 globally in the challenge! 🏅🎉🥳